edisonxiang/perf/docs/proposals/perf.md

 This scenario is expected to measure the performance of KubeEdge from Cloud to Edge.

 Test Cases:
-* Measure the pod startup time with docker images exist in the Edge Node.
+* Measure the pod startup time with docker images in the Edge Node.

   Edge Nodes numbers are one of `[1, 10, 20, 50, 100, 200]`.

   Pods numbers per Edge Node are one of `[1, 2, 5, 10, 20]`.

-* Measure the pod startup time without docker images exist in the Edge Node.
+* Measure the pod startup time without docker images in the Edge Node.

-  Edge Nodes numbers are one of `[1, 10, 20, 50, 100, 200]`
+  Edge Nodes numbers are one of `[1, 10, 20, 50, 100, 200]`.

-  Pods numbers per Edge Node are one of `[1, 2, 5, 10, 20]`
+  Pods numbers per Edge Node are one of `[1, 2, 5, 10, 20]`.

 As the result of the pod startup time, we can evaluate scalability of KubeEdge Edge Nodes.
 Measure the capacity of Edge Nodes can be supported by KubeEdge Cloud Part.
 <img src="../images/perf/perf-multi-edgenodes.png">

-Currently the simulation of generating virtual KubeEdge Edge Nodes are being analyzed with Kubernetes  `Kubemark` framework.
+The simulation of generating virtual KubeEdge Edge Nodes are being analyzed with `Kubemark` framework.

 The following deployment types of KubeEdge Edge Nodes can be used for test:
 * Deploy virtual KubeEdge Edge Nodes in single VM.